fhnw-ivy/fhnw-ds-cde1-wettermonitor/DEVELOPMENT.md

 ## plotting.py
 The `plotting.py` file contains functions to generate plots using Plotly.
 The plots are saved as SVGs to the static folder.
 The SVGs are then embedded in the HTML templates.

+Some plots have the parameter `days_delta` which is used to specify the number of days to look back in the data and plot.

+Some plots also include the prediction values from the latest measurement on the plot.
+The prediction values are calculated using the `prediction.py` file.

+### Adding additional metrics to the plots
+The function `add_mean_min_max_to_plot()` in `plotting.py` is used to add the mean, min and max values to the plot.
+The function takes the plot as a parameter and returns the plot with the mean, min and max values added.

+The values are represented with their corresponding unit.
+The unit is defined in the `weather_repository.py` file.

+### Resampling and Interpolation
+If the days_delta parameter is set to a value greater than 1, the data is resampled.
+The resampling is done using the `resample()` function from Pandas and uses the `mean()` function.
+Per default the resampling happens on an hourly basis.
+This can be changed by changing the `resample_rule` parameter in the `resample_and_interpolate_data()` function.

+Read more on resampling [here](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#resampling).

+The resampling is followed by an interpolation.
+The interpolation is done using the `interpolate()` function from Pandas and uses the `linear` method per default.
+This can be changed by changing the `interpolation_method` parameter in the `resample_and_interpolate_data()` function.

+This is done because the resampling can lead to missing values in the data.
+The interpolation fills these missing values.

+Read more in the documentation to the [interpolate()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.interpolate.html) function.

 ## prediction.py
 The `prediction.py` file contains functions to predict the weather.
 The prediction model is loaded from the `src` folder directly.
 The model is trained in the `weather_prediction.ipynb` notebook.
 The notebook is located in the `prediction` folder.